fastmachinelearning/hls4ml-frame-grabbers/README.md

 ### Medium article

-We have also released ```hls4ml-frame-grabber-tutorial.ipynb``` in a medium article format which can be found here
+We have also released ```hls4ml-frame-grabber-tutorial.ipynb``` in a medium article format which can be found [here](https://medium.com/@forelliryan/deploying-neural-networks-for-in-situ-inference-on-frame-grabber-fpgas-in-high-speed-imaging-6201557fdabc).

-INSERT LINK HERE

 ### Acknowledgement